neurosnap/erock.io/content/blog/simplify-testing-async-io-javascript/index.md

 ---

 Testing asynchronous I/O sucks.
-Interacting with the external world, whether it's a remote HTTP server, a database, or the filesystem requires mocking what we expect will happen.
+Interacting with the external world, whether it's a database, a remote HTTP server, or the filesystem, it requires mocking what we expect will happen.
 Sometimes these mocks are rather difficult to construct because some functionality was never intended to be mocked.
-Mocking a filesystem, for example, can be difficult to get correctly.
-Errors that could arise from working with the filesystem might not have been conceived when building the mock.
-We also have to consider the idea that mocks are code as well and if they were not created properly it wouldn't matter how great our tests were because the mock doesn't accurately reflect reality.
-It also involves understanding how that IO behaves in order to test that our function responds appropriately.
+We have to consider the idea that mocks are code as well and every testing suite has a different way to construct them.
+It also involves understanding how that IO behaves in order to understand all of its responses.

-When we write tests, we naturally gravitate towards testing the easy pieces of code first, which coincidentally are usually the areas that have relatively low impact.
-The urge to test pure functions, like ones that accept a string and return another string is strong because they are easy to test.
-The goal of this blog is to demonstrate that some of the most difficult things to test (async IO) can become just as easy to test as pure functions.
+When we write tests, we naturally gravitate towards testing the easy sets of code first.
+Coincidentally these are the areas that have relatively low impact.
+The urge to test pure functions, like ones that accept a string and return another string without side-effects is strong because they are easy to test.
+The goal of this article is to demonstrate that some of the most difficult things to test (async IO) can become just as easy to test as pure functions.

 ---